Single-family homes for seniors in the Twin Cities

-Home Builder's are finding every reason to be confident of an increase in the 55+ housing market for single-family homes, as baby boomers become seniors.
+Home Builder's are finding every reason to be confident of an increase in the 55+ housing market for single-family homes, as baby boomers in the Twin Cities become seniors.
 Significant improvements in the latest 55+ Housing Market Index (HMI) from the third quarter of 2012 compared to the same period a year ago, are demanding attention, according to the National Association of Home Builders’ (NAHB).

 Highest Index Reading Ever